 What is cioppino usually served with?
 Bread.
 Crusty, charred bread to be exact.
 I won’t beat around the bush, seafood cioppino is best served with bread dipped in its flavorful tomato-based sauce.
 But again, this version is meant to be low-carb, paleo, and whole30 so I normally just eat it as-is.
 If the seafood stew alone is not that’s not filling enough for you, this cioppino is also good served over cauliflower rice or even zoodles.

-To make this recipe, I use a 6-quart slow cooker /or Instant Pot.
+- I use a 6-quart slow cooker or Instant Pot to make this recipe.

 - Prep Time: 10 mins